dSunny90/SendingState/README.md

 The data flows in one direction only — from model to view.
 No need to capture self or worry about memory leaks — all closures are safely handled.

-### Bindable:
+### Boundable:

-1. After adopting `Configurable`, conform your view model to `Bindable`
+1. After adopting `Configurable`, conform your view model to `Boundable`
 2. Implement the binding logic so your view model can deliver state to the view
 3. Use `viewModel.apply(to: view)` to apply the state

-For collections of views driven by arrays of data, use `AnyBindable` to erase types and bind them in a loop — no type gymnastics required.
+For collections of views driven by arrays of data, use `AnyBoundable` to erase types and bind them in a loop — no type gymnastics required.

 ### EventForwardable: